sasanquaa/maple-bot/README.md

 Without this feature, the bot movement is quite simple.
 It just moves horizontally first so the `x` matches the destination and then try to up jump, rope lift or drop down as appropriate to match the `y`.

+Hot keys can be used to add platforms more quickly.

 ![Platforms](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/platforms.png?raw=true)

 ## Troubleshooting
-#### Wrong map detection
+#### Wrong map detection (Update for v0.3.0)
+Since v0.3.0, most of the times, there wouldn't be any problem because automatic map's name is no longer detected but map detection can still be wrong sometimes.
+You will most likely notice it right away because it does not look "tight", well cropped or aligned with actual map in the game.

 Wrong map detection can happen when:
-- The detected map's name is too different from existing map's name and see it as a new map
-- Some maps can have different name detected at different position
+- Moving quickly between different maps
 - Other UIs overlapping

-Rule of thumb is: Make sure the map's name is detected persistently each time you enter the map.
-As long as the detected name is similar, the map data will be restored. **Note that the detected name may not be accurate but as long as the same name (or similar name) is detected each time, it should be fine**.
+Rule of thumb is:  Map detection will always try to crop the white border and make it is as tight as possbile.
+So before creating a new map, double-check to see if the map being displayed has white border cropped and looks similar to the one in the game.

 Fix methods:
 - Below the map are three buttons, two of which can be used to help troubleshooting:
     - `Re-detect map`: Use this button to re-detect the map
-    - `Delete map`: Use this to **permanently delete** the map, only use when you know the map's name is wrong
+    - `Delete map`: Use this to **permanently delete** the map
 - Move the map UI around
-- Move around the map (I encountered this in some Sellas maps)
 - When moving around different maps, it may detect previous map due to delay.
 Just use `Re-detect map` button for this case.